499 9 2

 If your dog is well-trained, gentle-mannered, and smart enough to master a regular leash and a retractable leash without being confused, you could be one of the rare guardians that can walk your pooch on any kind of leash without increasing risks to either one of you.

 Do you use a retractable leash on your pet?
-Please consider switching to one of the many different kinds of leashes available online or at your local store and make sure to learn how to walk your dog on a proper leash.
+Please consider switching to one of the many different kinds of leashes available online or at your local stores.